demoive/skypecon/README.md

 - Added necessary vendor prefixes

 ### v0.5.0
-- POC already supports the following features:
+- POC already supported the following features:
   - Change animation speeds with `.sc-slow` & `.sc-fast`
   - Only animate on hover with `.sc-hover`
   - Enlarge to twice the size (40px) with `.sc-2x`